What to Expect When Getting a Dental Crown

 Here’s what you can expect during the tooth crown procedure.

-In the end, you won’t know if you need a crown until you see one of our dentists.
+In the end, you won’t know if you need a crown until you see one of our dentists in Grand Rapids, Michigan.

-Next, the dentist will need to prepare your tooth for the dental crown to sit on top.
-To do this, they’ll need to shave down your tooth so there’s enough room.
+Next, one of our Grand Rapids dentists will need to prepare your tooth for the dental crown to sit on top.
+To do this, they’ll need to file down and shape your tooth so there’s enough room.
 Otherwise, the dental crown will make your tooth look bulky and feel uncomfortable.

 While you wait for your permanent restoration, we’ll protect your tooth in the meantime with a temporary crown.

-When you return for your second appointment, we’ll replace your temporary crown with the permanent one.
+When you return for your second appointment, we’ll replace your temporary dental crown with the permanent one.

-Be sure to take care of your tooth like you do the rest of your smile.
+Be sure to take care of your crown like you do the rest of your smile.
 That way, your new dental crown will last for years to come.

 We strongly encourage you to practice good oral hygiene at home by brushing your teeth twice a day for two minutes at a time.
 You’ll also need to floss your teeth once a day.
 These combined efforts will remove any dental plaque so you can avoid gum disease, cavities, and other oral health issues.

-When you come back for routine teeth cleanings and other preventive care, we’ll take a look at your crown to monitor its condition. , the average dental crown can last up to 15 years when you take good care of your smile.
+When you come back for routine teeth cleanings and other preventive care, we’ll take a look at your crown to monitor its condition.
+According to, the average dental crown can last up to 15 years when you take good care of your smile.